TYGXL2014/TGZF2/README.md

-ZendSkeletonApplication
+TGZF2
 =======================

 Introduction
 ------------
-This is a simple, skeleton application using the ZF2 MVC layer and module systems.
+This is a simple, application prototype using the ZF2 MVC layer and module systems.
 This application is meant to be used as a starting place for those looking to get their feet wet with ZF2.